sherlockieee/sherlockieee.github.io/_posts/life-lessons.md

 - If your family or close friends need support, drop everything and be there for them.
 - Relationship can take a lot of mental space, especially during the chase.
 So take note as you’re dating: what does it feel like with the person?
 - The best people to befriend are those with a positive growth mindset.
+- People come and go.
+Learn to be ok with people leaving and don't take it for granted when people stay.